MicrosoftDocs/power-platform/power-platform/alm/conn-ref-env-variables-build-tools.md

   - D365CE
 ---

-# Automate connection references and environment variables in Power Platform Build Tools (preview)
+# Pre-populate connection references and environment variables for automated deployments (preview)

+[This topic is pre-release documentation and is subject to change.]

-*Connection references* and *environment variables* enable you to interactively specify the connection details and configuration settings for an application that is specific to the target environment where your app or solution is deployed.
+*Connection references* and *environment variables* enable you to interactively specify the connection details and configuration settings specific to the target environment where your app or solution is deployed.

 More information:
 - [Connection reference overview](/powerapps/maker/data-platform/create-connection-reference)
 - [Environment variables overview](/powerapps/maker/data-platform/environmentvariables)

-After importing a solution containing connection reference and environment variable information, you are prompted to provide information about the connection references and environment variables specific to your environment in the UI.
+After importing a solution containing connection reference and environment variable information, you are prompted to provide information specific to your environment in the UI.
 However, this does not work well for fully automated Continuous Integration/ Continuous Delivery (CI/CD) scenarios.

-To enable a fully automated deployment, you can now pre-populate the connection reference and environment variable information specific to the target environment in your deployment process by using Power Platform Build Tools so that you don't have to interactively provide it after importing a solution.
+To enable a fully automated deployment, you can now pre-populate the connection reference and environment variable information specific to the target environment so that you don't have to interactively provide it after importing a solution.

 ## Use the deployment settings file

-To pre-populate the connection reference and environment variable information and use with Power Platform Build Tools, you can use the deployment settings file (JSON) that you can check-in to source control, and pass it as a parameter when importing the solution using Power Platform Build Tools.
+To pre-populate the connection reference and environment variable information for your deployment, you can use the deployment settings file (JSON) that you can check in to source control, and pass it as a parameter when importing the solution using Power Platform Build Tools.

 Here is an example of the deployment settings file: